Fête des belles eaux

-Fête des belles eaux (French: Festival of the beautiful waters) is a 1936 suite of incidental music by French composer Olivier Messiaen.
+Fête des belles eaux (French: Festival of the beautiful waters) is a 1936 suite of incidental music by the French composer Olivier Messiaen.
 The suite, commissioned for the 1937 Paris Exposition, has eight movements, and was scored for six ondes Martenots.
 It was written to accompany the movements of the fountains and fireworks at the exposition.

-It lay unpublished until its posthumous issuing by Éditions Alphonse Leduc in 2003.
+The work remained unpublished until 2003, ten years after Messiaen's death, when it was issued by Éditions Alphonse Leduc.

 Structure

 This composition is in eight movements and takes approximately thirty minutes to perform.
 The movements are as follows:

-The melodic theme used in the fourth movement was also used later in the fifth movement ("Louange à l'Éternité de Jésus") of Messiaen's Quatuor pour la fin du temps as well as the discarded movement of Les corps glorieux, Vie pour Dieu des ressuscités.
+The fourth movement was later rearranged for cello and piano as the fifth movement ("Louange à l'Éternité de Jésus") of Messiaen's Quatuor pour la fin du temps; elements of the movement were also incorporated into a discarded movement of Les corps glorieux entitled Vie pour Dieu des ressuscités.